Faing Castle

 Faing Castle, locally known as Château du Faing, lies in the village of Jamoigne, in the province of Luxembourg in the Wallonia region in Belgium.

 The first fortification at this site was a castle built during the 12th century.
-In the 14th century another castle was built.
-The family who owned it would become known as the Faing family in the 15th century.
+In the 14th century, another castle was constructed.
+The family that owned it would become known as the Faing family in the 15th century.

-It is said that Henri du Faing, the eldest son of Hugues, entertained Nostradamus, the famous French astrologer, in Faing Castle in 1539.
-Gilles du Faing, a diplomat in the service of Philip II of Spain and both the Archduke of Austria, Albert VII and his wife Isabella Clara Eugenia, owned the castle in the first quarter of the 17th century.
-The House of Faing held the castle until 1709 when they died out.
+It is said that Henri du Faing, the eldest son of Hugues, entertained Nostradamus, the famous French astrologer, at Faing Castle in 1539.
+Gilles du Faing, a diplomat serving Philip II of Spain and both the Archduke of Austria, Albert VII, and his wife Isabella Clara Eugenia, owned the castle in the first quarter of the 17th century.
+The House of Faing held the castle until 1709, when the family died out.

-During the next two centuries the castle fell into dilapidation.
-Its state was so bad that it was completely rebuilt according to its former appearance by the architect Pierre Van Kerkhoven for Count Fernand de Loen d’Enschedé between 1872 and 1880.
+Over the next two centuries, the castle fell into disrepair.
+Its condition was so poor that it was completely rebuilt, resembling its original appearance, by architect Pierre Van Kerkhoven for Count Fernand de Loen d’Enschedé between 1872 and 1880.

-The castle was acquired by the congregation of The Sisters of Mercy from Besançon in 1903.
-In the beginning of WWI they nursed hundreds of wounded soldiers, notably from the Battle of Rossignol.
-During WWII the castle was used as a home for children of imprisoned Belgian soldiers.
-87 Jewish children were saved from deportation by being registered under fake identities as non-Jewish and housed here.
+The castle was acquired by the congregation of the Sisters of Mercy from Besançon in 1903.
+During the start of World War I, they cared for hundreds of wounded soldiers, notably from the Battle of Rossignol.
+During World War II, the castle was used as a home for the children of imprisoned Belgian soldiers.
+87 Jewish children were saved from deportation by being registered under false identities as non-Jewish and housed here.

-At present Faing Castle houses the municipal administration of Chiny; the municipality of which Jamoigne is now a part.
-Its exterior can freely be visited.
-A nice castle.
+Today, Faing Castle houses the municipal administration of Chiny, of which Jamoigne is now a part.
+Its exterior can be freely visited.
+A beautiful castle.

 Gallery